Resident John Gordon Gauld in live/work cottage studio

 Fee Details

-Residency fees depend of the size of the live-in studio space and also if additional work space is desired at the Seaview Farm Studios.
+Residency fees vary depending on the size of the live-in studio space and also if additional work space is desired at the Seaview Farm Studios.

 Grant/Scholarship/other Funding Support